hmrc/hmrc-mongo/README.md

 ### Version 2.0.0
 - Built for Scala 3 as well as Scala 2.13.
 Scala 2.12 has been dropped.
+- `legacyNumbers` has been dropped - it has proved unnecessary now simple-reactivemongo migrations have taken place.

 ### Version 1.8.0
 - Updates mongo-scala-driver to 5.0